Matthieu-Gallet/GPR-robust-inversion/README.md

     C --> D([Plotting thanks to the menu])
 ```

-In order to have a repoducible framework, this repertory works on the principle of single experiments:
+In order to have a reproducible framework, this repertory works on the principle of single experiments:
 >An experiment here is defined as a run of several inversion algorithms on a given GPR image while sharing the same atoms dictionary.
 For each algorithm, the hyperparameters are precised and do not vary (although it is possible to define several time the same inversion algorithm with different hyperparameters).

 An experiment is defined by its YAML file in the **experiments/** directory.
 Several of such files reproducing partially the results presented in the paper are given: